Harsh7213/Alien-Invasion/README.md

 # Introduction

-This game is developed with help of project in "Python Crash Course- A Hands-On, Project-Based Introduction to Programming" by Eric Matthe's book.
+This game is developed with the help of project in "Python Crash Course- A Hands-On, Project-Based Introduction to Programming" by Eric Matthe's book.
 I have done some tweaks with the original project and uploaded the project here.

 # Download & Run